alfer71/Devops-Projects/README.md

-## This are my DevOps Projects Repos, and each projects are in Branches
+## This are my DevOps Projects Repos, and each projects are stored in Branches that you can view them.

 ### Project 1:
 - Complete CI/CD Pipeline with EKS and AWS ECR.